Last Updated: July 11, 2022

 This issue has been asked of me many times by numerous experienced and new start-up assembly operations of fiber optic connector assemblies.
 The questions of: “How much is enough”? and “How do I know that I have the right amount of epoxy in the connector”?

 The answer is dependent on internal connector design, fiber diameters, epoxy type and application methods.

-Let start primarily with internal connector design, this looks carefully at the internal lead in chamfer of the ceramic ferrule, the overall inside diameter of the flange holding the ceramic ferrule and the overall inside diameter of the connector back shell.
-All these can control the correct amount of epoxy (particularly for two part mixed epoxy).
+Let’s start primarily with the internal connector design, this looks carefully at the internal lead-in chamfer of the ceramic ferrule, the overall inside diameter of the flange holding the ceramic ferrule and the overall inside diameter of the connector backshell.
+All these can control the correct amount of epoxy (particularly for two-part mixed epoxy).
 Each connector manufacturer of fiber optic connectors has slight design changes in the overall internal geometry of the connector and can vary from manufacturer to manufacturer.

 Secondly, the fiber diameters play an important role in the correct amount/volume injected into the connector.
-For example, the 900 micron buffered fiber will displace more epoxy than a 250 micron fiber resulting in totally different volumes required to inject into the connector.
-In other words, it will take slightly more epoxy for a 250 micron fiber than a 900 micron buffered fiber.
-Apply the same amount of epoxy for all types of fiber and connectors can lead to problems in the termination.
+For example, the 900 microns buffered fiber will displace more epoxy than a 250-micron fiber resulting in totally different volumes required to inject into the connector.
+In other words, it will take slightly more epoxy for a 250-micron fiber than a 900 micron buffered fiber.
+Applying the same amount of epoxy for all types of fiber and connectors can lead to problems in the termination.
 Some of these problems cause reliability issues, bare fiber exposure inside the connector, overflow of epoxy where the mechanical movement ( spring action) is locked and preventing optimum contact in mating pairs.